hassan-ezzeddine96/shop/README.md

   git clone https://github.com/hassan-ezzeddine96/shop.git
   cd "project_name"
 ```
-Create a Virtual inviroment for your Project and Activate it:
+Create a Virtual environment for your Project and Activate it:

 Step1: create virtual environment